kennylevinsen/gocnc/README.md

 Path grouping is experimental.
 If it does not work correctly, please file a bug with the gcode.
 It can be disabled by using "--no-optpath".
 I fix the cases as I meet them - Open an issue if one is found.

-gocnc does *not* honor modal groups or execution order, but simply performs all known commands on a line/block (And fails on unknown commands).
-Modal group handling might be relevant, but some components could be annoying to implement, as gocnc is designed to only update states if there is a spindle move to associate it with.
-This hasn't been a problem with any of the gcode I have met so far.

 gocnc currently use a fork of goserial, as goserial handles a lot of things poorly.
 When my patches reach mainline, it will be reverting to using the standard variant.